 Dr Jan Sosnowski, NVA practice, Governor’s Avenue Animal Hospital, Dover, DE that declaws cats.
 According to 2 employees at this practice, Dr Sosnowski declaws cats.
 She is a Fear Free Certified veterinarian and Fear Free does not allow their vets or practices to declaw cats.

 Here are the veterinary organizations that did the right thing and banned declawing.

 NVA’s Mission is To Improve The Comfort & Well-Being Of Animals.
 Why Are Many NVA Practices Declawing Cats?

-Story published in April 2021 National Veterinary Associates (NVA) is the largest private owner of freestanding veterinary hospitals in the United States.
+Story published in April 2021 UPDATED IN DECEMBER 2023.
+National Veterinary Associates (NVA) is the largest private owner of freestanding veterinary hospitals in the United States.
 NVA is owned by JAB Holdings, a company that is owned by the Reimann family.
 NVA has over 1100 vet practices and pet resorts in America.
-NVA says this on their facebook page. […]
+NVA says this […]

 This is how ethical and humane veterinary leaders do the right thing when they see an injustice.

 Mission Veterinary Partners took immediate action and put an end to this inhumane, cruel, and unnecessary amputation procedure (declawing) in their practices.

 Here are the veterinary organizations that recently did the humane and right thing and stopped allowing declawing in their accredited veterinary practices.